With the Lockout policy, you can block users who consecutively failed to log in a defined number of times.

 If the user exceeds this number, their account is automatically locked-out.

-In Lockout Duration, accept the default lockout time of 180 seconds or enter another value that defines how long the locked-out user account should remain blocked.
+In Lockout Duration, accept the default Never Unlock setting or enter another value that defines how long the locked-out user account should remain blocked.

 You can select Never Unlock if you want the user account to remain locked-out.
 If this setting is selected, the locked-out user won't be able to log in and will have to contact the IT department to request their account to be unlocked.